ryabchikova/MyMixcloud/README.md

 ## Intro
-Application for browse and interact with your data from www.mixcloud.com
+Application for browsing and interacting with your data from www.mixcloud.com
 Based on [Mixcloud API](https://www.mixcloud.com/developers/)

 ## Why did I desid to create it?